ragona/byte-mutator/README.md

 Ryan Ragona – [@ryanragona](https://twitter.com/ryanragona) – [https://github.com/ragona](https://github.com/ragona/)

-Distributed under the MTT license.
+Distributed under the MIT license.
 See ``LICENSE`` for more information.

 ## Contributing
 Always happy to see PRs or Issues.